Anadi-Gupta1/Daily-commit/README.md

 ## Email Notifications

-The system now includes email notifications to keep you informed about your GitHub streak:
+The system includes email notifications to keep you informed about your GitHub streak:

 1. When commits are successfully pushed, you'll receive a confirmation email
 2. If there's any issue with the commits, you'll receive an alert email